Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Introduction

-The key point in the formulation of BPS multifractality is that the BA equation in RDM coincides with the equations for the ground state in the ${\cal N}=(2,2)$ $\sigma$ model on the worldvolume of the vortex string in the $\Omega$ deformed SYM theory in the Nekrasov-Shatashvili limit \cite{nekrasov2009supersymmetric} after proper identification of parameters.
-The $\theta$- parameter in RDM is related to the $(\theta_{4d}-\pi)$- parameter in 4d SQCD \cite{ievlev2020string, gerchkovitz2018vortex} and the Richardson limit of RDM corresponds to SQCD with $\theta_{4d} \rightarrow \pi$.
-The RDM case corresponds to the $\theta$ deformation of the self-dual strong-coupling point in 4d ${\cal N}=2$ SQCD where there is a massless or light baryon state.
-From the 4d point of view, the angular velocity $\omega$ involved in the $\Omega$-deformation is proportional to $r\sin (\pi -\theta_{4d})$ where the parameter $r$ corresponds to the chemical potential in the 4d theory.
-We conjecture that baryonic states in SQCD at the self-dual strong coupling point are analogues of the Cooper pair in the RDM model and the baryonic condensate corresponds to the condensate of the Cooper pairs in RDM.
+The $H_{RDM}$ has been identified as the first nontrivial non-local Hamiltonian of an inhomogeneous XXX chain from the commuting family derived by expansion of the transfer matrix \cite{bork2015particle}.
+This explains why the BA equations for the RDM model with N levels and for the inhomogeneous twisted spin chain with N sites are identical after identification of the parameters \cite{Dunning2004integrability}.
+The $\theta$- parameter in RDM is related to the $(\theta_{4d}-\pi)$- parameter in 4d SQCD which can be clarified from the analysis of worldsheet theory of vortex string without $\Omega$ deformation \cite{ievlev2020string, gerchkovitz2018vortex}.
+The Richardson limit of RDM is related to SQCD with $\theta_{4d} \rightarrow \pi$.
+The number of Bethe roots according Bethe/gauge correspondence corresponds to the number of vortex strings in 4d SQCD \cite{nekrasov2009supersymmetric} hence fractality found for the one root solution corresponds to the fractal properties of the single vortex string or surface defect if the tension of the string tends to infinity.
+Importantly, from the 4d point of view, the parameter $\omega$ involved in the $\Omega$-deformation is proportional to $r\sin (\pi -\theta_{4d})$ where the parameter $r$ corresponds to the chemical potential in the 4d theory.
+In the spin chain, it plays the role of the effective Planck constant.
+The transition between the ergodic, fractal and localized phases is governed by the parameter $\gamma$ or the N-scaling of the effective Planck constant $\hbar\propto \omega \propto N^{-\gamma}$